Jensen Motors: Attempts at revival

+2001 revival

 A revival in 2001 was short lived.
-By the end of 2002 production on their only model – the £40,000 S-V8 – had ceased.
+By the end of 2002, production of their only model, the £40,000 S-V8 – had ceased.

-After a £10 million investment, with contributions from Liverpool City Council and the Department of Trade and Industry, a two-seater convertible, the Jensen S-V8, had been launched at the 1998 British International Motor Show, with an initial production run of 300 deposit paid vehicles planned at a price of £40,000 each, but by October 1999 it was confirmed that 110 orders had been placed.
+After a £10 million investment, including contributions from Liverpool City Council and the Department of Trade and Industry, a two-seater convertible, the Jensen S-V8, was launched at the 1998 British International Motor Show.
+An initial production run of 300 deposit-paid vehicles was planned at a price of £40,000 each, but by October 1999 it was confirmed that only 110 orders had been placed.

-The new Liverpool factory in Speke commenced production in August 2001 but troubles with manufacture meant production ceased with only 20 leaving the factory and another 18 cars left partially completed.
+The new Liverpool factory in Speke commenced production in August 2001, but troubles with manufacture meant production ceased with only 20 leaving the factory and another 18 cars left partially completed.
 The company went into administration in July 2002.
 The Jensen name and partially completed cars were later sold to SV Automotive of Carterton, Oxfordshire, in 2003 who decided to complete the building of 12 of the cars, retaining the others for spare parts, and finally selling them for £38,070.